madetech/data-101/guides/machine_learning_workflow.md

 MLmodels will require constant monitoring and development as the data will inevitably change shape over the course of time.
 Does the client have the requisite skills / developers in place to maintain a data pipeline / ML model has up skilling been park of the delivery -->

+## Hosting

+## Conclusions
+If the client has data that they wish to be interrogated then there is likely something that a data scientist can do.
+This creates an incredible opportunity for Made Tech to step forward and offer to do more.
+Once a data scientist has been able to spend some time with the data, be that taken from years of excel spread sheets or scraped from the web,